remult/remult/README.md

 * Type-safe frontend API client
 * Type-safe backend query builder

-#### Remult :heart: Monorepos
+#### Remult :heart: Code Sharing

-Using a `monorepo` approach, with model types shared between frontend and backend code, Remult can enforce data validation and constraints, defined once, on both frontend and REST API levels.
+With model types shared between frontend and backend code, Remult can enforce data validation and constraints, defined once, both in the front-end and witin back-end API routes.

 ## Getting started
 The best way to learn Remult is by following a tutorial of a simple Todo web app with a Node.js Express backend.